 - Babyproofing stuff.
 Infants under 6 months typically don’t crawl.
 Babyproof, just not yet – you’ve got plenty of other stuff to worry about.

-Alright, here goes, everything else you need to consider, in addition to the above, to make this the complete checklist of baby essentials.
+These are the odds and ends to make this the complete checklist of baby essentials.
 Even with four kids, we don’t pretend to be experts in all of these areas, so we’ve pointed to good resources in other places on the web for those.
 Others you’ll figure out, trust us.

 - Other nursery items.
 This list could go on and on and be filled with unnecessary items, but essential?
 A safe crib with a firm, flat mattress with no space between it and bars of the crib and several fitted crib sheets, a rocking chair, a nightlight, something to produce white noise, and a diaper pail.